vocdoni/developer-portal/docs/protocol/ballot-protocol.md

 ## Vocdoni results interpretation

-Results interpretation is not part of the ballot protocol, but it informs how the protocol should be understood and displayed.
-The Process Metadata has a couple of flags describing the expected interpretation.
+Results interpretation is not part of the ballot protocol, but it informs how the protocol should be understood and displayed by clients.
+The Process Metadata has a couple of flags that can be used to tell clients how to interpret a results matrix:

 ```json
     "results": {